 A Hiking We Will Go!

 The Hiking Group (aka Hiker Chicks) schedules hikes in the nearby high country on Tuesdays from April/May through October.
 In 2016, we added winter hikes, which gave many of our regular hikers a chance to hike year round.
 The group welcomes all levels of hikers ready to exercise and socialize.
 No one is left behind and so far no one has been lost.
-New this year, there will be two hikes each week, one a Rambler group hike and one a Strider group hike.
+There will be two hikes each week, a Rambler group hike and a Strider group hike.
 The group names are indicative of what kind of hike each will be.

 This is how it works.
-This winter we have piloted a new process using Google Sheets.
-So far it’s been working very well.
+We are using Google Sheets to sign up for leading/hiking.
+We began this process last year and so far it’s been working very well.
 See below for a document with detailed instructions on how to use Google Sheets.

 With two groups and two hikes each week there will be more choices for everyone.
 You can pick your hike each week based on how you are feeling, or which hike might be your favorite.
 This does, however, mean we need a leader for each group every week.
 If we have leaders we will have hikes!
 If you haven’t led a hike, but would like to give it a try, please ask someone to co-lead with you.

 LEADERS: We need hikers to sign up to lead hikes on google sheets.
 The trails have been entered for each week.
 Pick the date and trail you want to lead, and enter your name right below the trail name.
 On the row below your name you can also enter your phone number if you choose to.

 HIKERS: By the Sunday night prior to a hike, sign up on google sheets.
 On Monday, the day before the hike, the leader will email final details about the hike to everyone who has signed up.
 The number of participants might be limited due to trail logistics or National Park Service regulations.

 More on the two groups…. and remember you can pick either hike each week.

 - will often go further on a given hike, with greater elevations gains